On Decidability and Expressive Power of Fusion Grammars: Decidability Results

 \subsection{Non-Emptiness Problem}

 Now, we are going to prove Theorem \ref{th_main_non-emptiness}.
-It turns out that the non-emptiness problem NE can be reduced to the membership problem of fusion grammars without markers and connectors, namely, to its variant MEM-1.
+It turns out that the non-emptiness problem NE can be reduced to the membership problem for fusion grammars without markers and connectors, namely, to MEM-1.